Hiker159/minecraft-jdk-patches/README.md

 Native library replacements and launcher settings for running Minecraft Java Edition on unsupported versions of Mac OS X, alongside the jdk-macos-legacy Java ports.
-For Java downloads, installation, and source builds, see the Java 21, 22, and 25 repository (published separately).
+For Java downloads, installation, and source builds, see the Java JDK 25 repository (published separately).

 These packages address game libraries that require newer macOS APIs even after Java itself starts successfully.
 They are experimental compatibility builds,